 Rule 5: Each surveyor should conduct no more than a maximum number of 1.5 times the average number of full surveys issued to each surveyor each year.
-For 2015, the maximum was set at 83.
-No surveyor breached this rule.
-There were two breaches of this rule; one surveyor completed 88 full surveys and the second completed 85 full surveys.
+For 2017, the maximum was set at 95.
+There were no breaches of this rule.
+There was one breach of this rule where the surveyor completed 96.

-Table 4.1: Full physical surveys by surveyor and dwelling type Row percentages
+Table 4.1: Full physical surveys by surveyor and dwelling type

+Row percentages